 The majority of jets in your spa can individually be turned on/off.
 If any of these jets become hard to turn, it will be necessary to remove the jet to clean it as grit/sand and mineral deposit may be present.
-Jets are removed by turning the collar and then pulling out the jet.

 The jets in your spa can be removed for cleaning by unscrewing them (counter clockwise) and then pulling out the jet.
-Some jets may not be removable depending on the model.